How To Transfer Ownership Of A Car To A Family Member

 4. The recipient’s driver’s license.

-5. A Vehicle Identification Number or VIN verification form
+5. A Vehicle Identification Number (VIN)

 6. Evidence of the car’s current odometer reading.